Managing your Mooring Licence

 Changing your contact details

-You need to notify RIA in writing if your contact details change.
-This ensures that RIA are able to contact you about your mooring site licence when required.
+You need to ensure that your contact details are current.
+This ensures that RIA is able to contact you if required.

 You may have more than one boat that you want to bring to Wadjemup.

-As with all vessels mooring at Rottnest Island, your new boat must be covered under an insurance policy with the required level of third-party legal liability.
+As with all vessels entering the Rottnest Island Reserve, your new boat must be covered under an insurance policy with the required level of third-party legal liability.

 Adding an authorised user

-RIA will also allocate authorised users to your mooring site licence under the SMS and your mooring site licence conditions.
-You will be provided with their details when they have been allocated.
+RIA will also allocate authorised users to your mooring site licence under the Shared Moorings System and your mooring site licence conditions.
+Details of these users can be viewed in your account dashboard.

 Selling your licensed vessel

 There may come a time when you choose to sell your boat.
-If this happens, you need to inform RIA in writing at [email protected] providing the date of sale or disposal of the vessel.
-RIA can then approve up to six months for you to nominate a new vessel.
+If this happens, you are required to record the sale of the vessel in the Mooring Licensing Portal.
+You will then have six months to nominate a new eligible vessel to maintain your mooring site licence.

 Marine Administration